What are the schools in Hamburg like?

 When we asked about the schools in Hamburg, they said...

 "The International School of Hamburg (ISH) is one of the best international schools in Hamburg.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program with a strong emphasis on the development of critical thinking skills, creativity, and global awareness.
 The International School of Hamburg also offers a bilingual program in English and German.
 The bilingual program is designed to provide students with a strong foundation in both languages and to develop their cultural understanding.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The German European School Hamburg (GESS) is another excellent international school in Hamburg, Germany.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program with a strong emphasis on the development of critical thinking skills, creativity, and global awareness.
 The German European School Hamburg also offers a bilingual program in English and German.
 The bilingual program is designed to provide students with a strong foundation in both languages and to develop their cultural understanding.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The International School of Hamburg and the German European School Hamburg are two of the best international schools in Hamburg, Germany.
 Both schools offer a rigorous academic program with a strong emphasis on the development of critical thinking skills, creativity, and global awareness.
-They also offer a bilingual program in English and German, as well as a variety of extracurricular activities," commented one expat when asked about in Hamburg.
+They also offer a bilingual program in English and German, as well as a variety of extracurricular activities," remarked one parent with kids at in Hamburg.

 Please login to continue reading this article.